chromaway/esplix-samples/README.md

 In this sample bundle you can find:

  * sample-node:  example of using Esplix Node SDK
- * server: example Esplix Server configuration and lunch scripts
+ * server: example Esplix API Server configuration and launch scripts
- * sample-server-client: client code which connects to Server over JSON-RPC (JS)
+ * sample-server-client: client code which connects to the API Server over JSON-RPC (JS)

+The API server connects to postchain servers at esplix1.chromaway.net

 For more information, please refer to documentation.